 Step 5: Centralize the ownership of your passwords

 The process of doing a social media audit can help you make sure that all your social media profiles are secure.
 One way to test this is by centralizing the ownership of the passwords for each profile.
-For example: you can have your IT department own the key to all the passwords for the social media profiles.
+For example, you can have your IT department own the key to all the passwords for social media profiles.
 Then use a password managing tool like LastPass to share access on a need-to-use basis.

 Step 6: Create a process

 Once you’re done your social media audit, it’s time to take what you learned and create an internal process when it comes to creating new social profiles going forward.
-Create a criteria and take note of who will approve the requests.
+Create criteria and take note of who will approve the requests.